gridviz/trump-releases/README.md

-# trump-releases
+# Archiving former Presidents Trump's news feed

-Archiving statements and endorsements release on former President Trump's website.
+This repo contains a Github action that finds and archives any new endorsements or statements released on the former president's website.
+It runs twice per day.